issactoast/SOAmort/README.md

 # r4actuaries

-R package for the book; R for actuaries
+R package for the book, "R for actuaries"